Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 1. Arènes de Lutèce

-Paris Roman ruins are relatively scarce for the city's size but the Arenes de Lutèce in the Latin Quarter are definitely among the most interesting and best-kept − and the oldest, if you don't count the obelisk on the Place de la Concorde, which was given to France by Egypt.
+Paris Roman ruins are relatively scarce for the city's size but the Arenes de Lutèce in the Latin Quarter are definitely among the most interesting and best-kept − and the oldest, if you don't count the obelisk on the Place de la Concorde, which was given to France by Egypt (and can be dated back to 3300 BCE).

-This arena was one of the public buildings of Lutèce, the Roman Paris.
-It was built in the first century AD and like most similar structures, it was a place of entertainment, hosting everything from theater plays to gladiator combats.
+This arena was one of the public buildings of Lutèce, the Roman name for Paris.
+It was built in the first century CE and like most similar structures, it was a place of entertainment, hosting everything from theater plays to gladiator combats.

 WHAT WERE GLADIATOR COMBATS?

-These fights were a form of entertainment, like spectator sports today, and fights were often to the death, though by no means always.
+These fights were a form of entertainment, like spectator sports today, and fights were often (but not always) to the death.
 The fights were major events, announced on billboards and with much fanfare.

 They had professional rules and a referee, and the best gladiators were celebrities.
 Some gladiators were volunteers, others were slaves or prisoners of war forced into the arena, but all underwent training.